Jibu26/Anistream/README.md

 # Anistream

-An Anime streaming website using HTML, CSS, JAVASCRIPT
+A streaming website using HTML and CSS

+Anistream is an anime streaming service

+BY: JIBU K SAMUEL

+ ENJOY BOYSS!!!!!